The Hawkhurst Baptist Church

 All cleaning equipment will be safely disposed of after use.

 What we ask you to do on the day

 PLEASE DO NOT COME TO THE SERVICE IF YOU ARE CURRENTLY EXPERIENCING CORONAVIRUS SYMPTOMS.

 Please turn up in good time to be seated by 10:30am.

-The offering basket will be at the front door when you arrive, so you will be able to place any donations into it either before or after the service.
+The offering basket will be at the front door as you exit, so you will be able to place any donations into it after the service.

 The service will take place in the Church Sanctuary.